 4.1 Information You Give Us

 To use certain features of the ORCID Websites, users must register with ORCID.
 Registration requires that you provide us with personal information including your name and email address.
-You are not required to register with us to use the ORCID Websites; however, if you do not register, certain features (e.g., creating an ORCID Record or serving as a Proxy) are not available.
+You are not required to register with us to use the ORCID Websites; however, if you do not register, certain features (e.g., creating an ORCID Record or serving as a Trusted Individual) are not available.

-If you want to create an ORCID Record (including obtaining an ORCID identifier), you will need to provide ORCID with personal information, including, at minimum, your name and email address.
-Optionally you may include certain additional information about yourself in your ORCID Record, such as affiliations, title, education, grants, patents, and publications.
+If you want to create an ORCID Record, we require you to provide at minimum, your first name and email address.
+Optionally you may include certain additional information about yourself in your Record, such as last name, affiliations, title, education, grants, patents, and publications.

 4.3 Information ORCID collects from your use of the Websites

-4.4 Information from Cookies and other Technologies
+4.4 Information from Cookies and other Tracking Technologies

-- We also use the information we collect about when and by whom information was deposited in your ORCID Record to help verify questions you have about your record or resolve any disputes about the accuracy of information in a record.
+- We also use the information we collect about when and by whom information was deposited in your ORCID Record to help verify questions you have about your Record or resolve any disputes about the accuracy of information in a Record.

 6.1 With the Public & Members

-The Public Data File
+6.1.2 The Public Data File

 6.2 With our Vendors